Galor and Özak, 2016

 Finally, we can compute how preferences change over time due to the differential fertility between farmers and hunters.
 This is, because farmers have more children than hunters, if we assume that preferences about time $\beta^i_t$ are transmitted between parents and children, the share of farmers will increase over time.
 The paper assumes almost that, although modifies slightly the transmission of preferences for individuals engaging in farming.
 In particular:

-• $\beta^i_t$ is perfectly transmitted if an individual is a farmer.
+- $\beta^i_t$ is perfectly transmitted if an individual is a hunter.

 Suppose an individual at the beginning of time who has $\beta^i_0 < \hat{\beta}.$ This individual will optimally decide to be a hunter, and according to the process for the transmission of preferences, his sons will inherit $\beta^i_1 = \beta^i_0.$ Because $\hat{\beta}$ is constant over time, all sons will decide to be hunters as well and transmit the same time preferences, over and over again.
 Hence, if $\beta^i_0 \leq \hat{\beta} \implies \lim_{t\rightarrow \infty} \beta^i_t = \beta^i_0.$